How to Start an LLC in Alabama

 6. File the BOI Report

 Most new LLCs will need to file a Beneficial Ownership Information (BOI) Report within 90 days of formation.
 A brand new federal requirement, the goal of BOI Reports is to combat financial crimes like money laundering and other scams.
 Your BOI Report will require you to disclose identifying information about your company applicant and all beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 BOI Reports can be filed for free through the FinCEN.gov website.
-Better yet, skip the hassle and hire us to file for you for just $9.
+Better yet, skip the hassle and hire us to do it for you.

 7. Next Steps